Universal; modern art form: New York, USA · Ancient–present (contemporary movement: 1980s–present)

 Iconic doodle works include: Haring, Subway Drawings (1980–85); Haring, Radiant Baby (1982); Basquiat, Untitled (Skull) (1981); Mr. Doodle, Doodle House (2023); Steinberg, View of the World from 9th Avenue (1976); Zentangle tiles (2003–present).

 Generate unique doodle SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.